readthedocs/website/content/posts/ai-crawlers-abuse.md

 ### 73 TB in May 2024 from one crawler

-**One crawler downloaded 73 TB of htmlzip files in May 2024, with almost 10 TB in a single day**.
+**One crawler downloaded 73 TB of zipped HTML files in May 2024, with almost 10 TB in a single day**.
 This cost us over $5,000 in bandwidth charges, and we had to block the crawler.
 We emailed this company, reporting a bug in their crawler, and we're working with them on reimbursing us for the costs.

 ![AI crawler abuse, May 2024](/images/posts/bandwidth-may-2024.png)